shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 ```yaml
 name: Post random job on Slack every 5 minutes
 ```
 This line defines the name of the workflow.
-In this case, the workflow is called "Post random job on Slack every 5 minutes".
+In this case, the workflow is called `Post random job on Slack every 5 minutes`.

 ```yaml
 on:
   schedule:
     - cron:  '*/5 * * * *'
 ```
 This section specifies when the workflow should be triggered.
 In this case, the workflow is triggered on a schedule using the [cron syntax](https://cron.help/), which means it will run every 5 minutes.

 ```yaml
 jobs: